nietras/Sep/README.md

 /// </summary>
 public bool HasHeader { get; init; } = true;
 /// <summary>
+/// Indicates whether source has quotes (") and whether to handle quoting
+/// during parsing.
+Use only if sure that source has no quotes.
+/// </summary>
+/// <remarks>
+/// This may speed up <see
+/// cref="SepReaderExtensions.ParallelEnumerate{T}(SepReader,
+/// SepReader.RowFunc{T})"/> and other overloads as this allows for better
+/// parallel parsing of source.
+/// </remarks>
+public bool HasQuotes { get; init; } = true;
+/// <summary>
 /// Specifies the method factory used to convert a column span
 /// of `char`s to a `string`.
 /// </summary>